berkshelf/berkshelf/_includes/index.md

       -q, [--quiet]          # Silence all informational output.
       -d, [--debug]          # Output debug information

-You can get more detailed information about a command, or a sub command, but asking it for help
+You can get more detailed information about a command, or a sub command, by asking it for help

     $ berks shelf help